xpgilbert/Cleaning_Data_Project/README.md

 Each script includes comments at each section to describe what is going on in greater detail.
 Note that most scripts include code to move the working directory down a level into the "./data/" folder and then moves it back up to the original wd.
-This is because the scripts are all located in the main wd and the run_it.R script needs the wd to be the larger folder.
+This is because the scripts are all located in the main wd and the run_analysis.R script needs the wd to be the parent folder.

 The code book for this assignment is include in the github repo.
 I have also included the original codebook to clarify any questions about the variable names and their descriptions.